 This is the concept behind bone conduction technology, and it's a type of audio transmission that uses transducers to transmit sound waves directly through the bones of the head, bypassing the outer and middle ears.
 This means that with bone-conduction headphones, you can enjoy music without blocking off your ears or covering them up.
 But, are they better than regular headphones?
-Let's look at what you need to know about these innovative products.
+Let's look at what you need to know about this emerging tech.

 As an audiologist, patients often ask me about bone conduction versus traditional air conduction headphones.
 Which is better?
 Which is safer?
 The answer is: It depends.